Metal Master (comics): Molyb

-Metal Master was an alien who can psionically control the atoms and molecules of metals like the rest of his species on a planet in the Galaxy of Astra.
-He was banished from his world for trying to take it over.
-When he came to Earth, the Metal Master attacked Gamma Base and defeated the Hulk when he refused to join him, bombarding him with metal and preventing him from getting up close.
-The Hulk returned with a plastic weapon; when the Metal Master's powers could not affect the gun, he was caught off guard and the Hulk easily beat him and forced him to reverse his actions.
+Metal Master is an Astran, a humanoid alien with the ability to manipulate metal.
+He was banished from his home planet of Astra for trying to conquer it.
+After arriving on Earth, the Metal Master attacks Gamma Base and defeats the Hulk when he refuses to join him.
+The Hulk returns with a plastic weapon; the Metal Master's powers cannot affect the gun, causing him to be caught off guard and easily defeated.

-The Metal Master returned to Earth again later, seeking large amounts of metals that the Astrans thrive on.
-There he encountered the Spaceknight Rom, and tried to control Rom's metal armor.
-Rom resisted him, and the Metal Master was nearly driven mad by the thought of a metal that he could not control.
+The Metal Master later returns to Earth, seeking large amounts of metals that the Astrans thrive on.
+There, he encounters the Spaceknight Rom and attempts to control his metal armor.
+Rom resists him, and the Metal Master is nearly driven mad by the thought of a metal that he cannot control.

-Later, the Metal Master wound up in an intergalactic prison.
-During the events of "Maximum Security", Metal Master was one of the many aliens sent to Earth and he fought the Scarlet Witch.

-Sometime later, the Conclave of Seven Planets sentenced Metal Master to a deep space torture prison.
-He made acquaintances with his fellow cellmates Black Bolt, Absorbing Man, Blinky, and Raava.
+Sometime later, the Conclave of Seven Planets sentences Metal Master to a deep space torture prison.
+He becomes acquaintances with his fellow cellmates Black Bolt, Absorbing Man, Blinky, and Raava.
 He and his fellow inmates escape after Absorbing Man seemingly sacrifices himself to help Black Bolt kill the torture prison's Jailer.
+After escaping, Metal Master decides to atone for his past crimes.

 Molyn

-A new Metal Master named Molyn appears in the "No Surrender" arc" as a member of Grandmaster's Lethal Legion where he was nicknamed the "All-New Metal Master."
-He and the Lethal Legion go up against Challenger's Black Order in a contest where Earth is the battlefield.
+A new incarnation of the Metal Master named Molyn, nicknamed the "All-New Metal Master", appears in the "No Surrender" arc as a member of the Grandmaster's Lethal Legion.

 Powers and abilities

-The Metal Master possesses the ability to manipulate virtually all types of metal.
-He can alter their shape and density at will, forming complex objects, liquefy, animate, or levitate them, etc. One exception is Plandarium, the metal from which the armor of Galador's Spaceknights is made.
-He could affect this rare alloy to some degree, but he cannot control it as with other metals.
-His alien-like intellect allows him to build starships with intermediate hyperdrive functions, but otherwise at Earth's technological level.
+The Metal Master can manipulate virtually all types of metal, enabling him to alter its shape and density and bring it to life.
+However, he is unable to control Plandarium, the metal alloy from which Spaceknight armor is made.
+He has additionally built starships with intermediate hyperdrive functions, but otherwise at Earth's technological level.

 In other media

-The Molyb version of Metal Master appeared in The Incredible Hulk segment of The Marvel Super Heroes, voiced by Paul Kligman.
+The Molyb incarnation of Metal Master appears in The Marvel Super Heroes, voiced by Paul Kligman.